Contrast-Security-OSS/join-the-team/challenges.md

 * Write unit tests in RSpec and, optionally, add add it to Travis CI.
 * Write a README that explains what you built and how to use it.

-Goals: We are interested in how you write idomatic and well-tested ruby code in a gem that could be shared among many Ruby on Rails projects particularly when some of the logic must be implemented in non-ruby code. `rvm` or `rbenv` is your friend if you want to test in multiple ruby versions.
+Goals: We are interested in how you write idiomatic and well-tested ruby code in a gem that could be shared among many Ruby on Rails projects particularly when some of the logic must be implemented in non-ruby code. `rvm` or `rbenv` is your friend if you want to test in multiple ruby versions.

 ### Java Instrumentation Engineer Project